an• other here is a nomadic art residency, which aims to support artists, curators, and other art practitioners.

 an• other here is committed to produce and disseminate projects that experiment artistically with and through the richness of what is geographically close to the residency - otherness in proximity.

-The first edition took place in a private home on the outskirts of Berlin.
+The 2020 edition took place in a private home on the outskirts of Berlin.
 In that familiar habitat the artists researched, conceptualised and realised site-specific projects.
 According the needs of each of them, production and curatorial supports were provided.
 Considering the pandemic, an• other here undertook to conduct meetings and events adapted to the circumstances.